rolando1515/website/README.md

 xxxxxxx NOBERT xxxxxxxxx

 Great work!
 The styling for the footer elements have a border & SVG, can you get them from the Figma and add them?
-Make it look similar to the design.
+Make it look similar to the design. xxxxxxx ROLAND xxxxxxxxx
+The header and footer are now styled.
+I used the figma to get the SVG and the border.
+I also added the background color to the header and footer.
+You can copy and paste the SVG directly into the code.
+I created a footer_style.tsx file to style the footer.
+Here is where the css is coming from.
+Then the footer.tsx file is where the footer is being rendered.
+The footer.tsx file is being rendered in the _app.tsx file. **Note** arrange the code so it is easier to read.
+This is what happened when you tried to arrange the svg.
+Also arrange the svg through css.